joinsunfish/IvfSuccessCalculator/README.md

 - Are they planning to use their own eggs in the IVF process?
   - TRUE: The patient is using their own eggs to create embryos.
   - FALSE: The patient will be leveraging a donor's eggs to create embryos.
 - Have they used IVF in the past?
-(TRUE or FALSE)
+(TRUE, FALSE, or N/A)
+  - If N/A, the answer to this question is not relevant in the formula selection.
+This is only N/A when the previous question is FALSE.
 - Do they know the reason for their own infertility?
 (TRUE or FALSE)

 ### Formula Calculation Parameters